-Cameras are installed at the school sites for safety and security, and information will be shared action and/or legal action in accordance with law and Board policy, outside on District property, and during activities such as concerts and sporting events procedures.
+Cameras are installed at the school sites for safety and security, and information will be shared with the Tracy Police Department for any violations of the law.

-Tobacco/e-Cigarette Use (BP/AR 5131.62), Smoking, e-cigarettes or other tobacco products are prohibited in all District buildings, on District property.
-Student possession or use of tobacco, e-cigarettes or tobacco products on school premises or at school-sponsored events is a violation of law and Board Policy and is not permitted.
-Students violating this policy shall be subject to disciplinary campus during all school sponsored events is a threat to the safety of others and is STRICTLY
+Tobacco/e-Cigarette Use (BP/AR 5131.62)

+Smoking, e-cigarettes, vaping, or other tobacco products are prohibited in all District buildings, outside on District property, and during activities such as concerts and sporting events on District property.
+Student possession or use of tobacco, e-cigarettes, vape pens, or tobacco products on school premises or at school-sponsored events is a violation of law and Board Policy and is not permitted.
+Students violating this policy shall be subject to disciplinary procedures.